zma69650/zma69650/README.md

-- 👋 Hi, I’m @zma69650
+- 👋 Hi, I’m @jijiehuang
-- 👀 I’m interested in SLAM
+- 👀 I’m interested in robot and slam
-- 🌱 I’m currently learning VSLAM
+- 🌱 I’m currently learning quadruped robot
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...